-Supplementary Figure 4 AB) Unweighted and CD) weighted Unifrac distances depicted in a PCoA and as distances from centroid comparing infection statuses.
+Supplementary Figure 4 A-B) Unweighted and C-D) weighted Unifrac distances depicted in a PCoA and as distances from centroid comparing infection statuses and cave site.
 Ellipses are drawn using 95% confidence intervals.
 Asterix indicate level of significance: * < 0.05, ** < 0.01, *** <0.001.

-Although host sex and age had no detectable impact on the gut microbial structure and composition from our samples (Supplementary Table 2), both were associated with shifts in weighted and unweighted Unifrac in Jamaican fruit bats 27.
-Host age effects were also recovered in mouse lemurs 30, hyenas (Crutta crutta, 34), meerkats (Suricata suricatta, 35) and Assamese macaques (Macaca assamensis, 36) and an almost universal feature believed to be connection to shifts in diet and maturation of immunity during mammal ontogeny.
-The lack of an age effect might be explained by the fact that our samples were gathered from volant animals, which likely have already undergone a switch to an adult and, hence, insect diet, while still having an unfused epiphysis.
-In addition, we found differences between habitats and thereby an effect of environmental variability on the gut microbial community composition in H. caffer D (Supplementary Fig 5; Supplementary Table 2).
-Colonialization of the enteric tract by environmentally acquired bacteria and the expansion of bacteria profiting from local food resources are reasons for differences between natural habitats (e.g., Lesser long-nosed bat (Leptonycteris yerbabuenae, 37); Rocky Mountain Elk (Cervus canadensis, 38) but also in comparison with human-dominated environments (e.g., Tiger (Panthera tigris jacksoni, 39); rodents and marsupials 40; black-and-white ruffed lemur (Varecia variegata editorum, 41)).
-Yet, this, again, is by no means a universal pattern (e.g., elephants, 42, primates 43).
+Although host sex and age had no detectable impact on the gut microbial structure and composition (Supplementary Table 2), both were associated with shifts in weighted and unweighted Unifrac in Jamaican fruit bats 27.
+Host age effects were also recovered in mouse lemurs 30, hyenas (Crutta crutta)34, meerkats (Suricata suricatta)35 and Assamese macaques (Macaca assamensis)36 and an almost universal feature believed to be connection to shifts in diet and maturation of immunity during mammal ontogeny.
+The lack of an age effect might be explained by the fact that our samples were gathered from volant animals, which likely have already undergone a switch to an adult and, hence, insect-dominated diet, while still having an unfused epiphysis.
+In addition, we found some differences between habitats and thereby an effect of environmental variability on the gut microbial community composition in H. caffer D (Supplementary Fig 4E-F; Supplementary Table 2).
+Colonialization of the enteric tract by environmentally acquired bacteria and the expansion of bacteria profiting from local food resources are reasons for differences between natural habitats (e.g., Lesser long-nosed bat (Leptonycteris yerbabuenae)37; Rocky Mountain Elk (Cervus canadensis)38 but also in comparison with human-dominated environments (e.g., Tiger (Panthera tigris jacksoni)39; rodents and marsupials 40; black-and-white ruffed lemur (Varecia variegata editorum)41).
+Yet, this, again, is by no means a universal pattern (e.g., elephants42, primates 43).

-Taken together, we find that host characteristics, such as sex and age, play a small part in shaping the gut microbial beta-diversity of H. caffer D when compared to the environment.
+Taken together, we find that host characteristics, such as sex and age, play a small part in shaping the gut microbial beta-diversity of H. caffer D when compared to the environment and pathogens.
 The seemingly largest impact on gut microbial community composition had infection status.
 Our work is in line with current thoughts on how host characteristics, pathogen infections and the environment concurrently impact the gut microbial composition (i.e., disease pyramid, 44).
 It’s important to emphasise though that we cannot fully disentangle whether the connection between virus infection and gut microbial composition is a consequence of the CoV-2B infection or lowered microbial resistance to viral invaders in an already depauperated gut microbial community (e.g., due to nutritional stress of the host or prior infections).
-Whereas other systems could explore the role of nutritional stress in relation to microbiota-mediated viral resistance 45, an interesting follow-up question for our system could be to investigate the role of multiple CoVs co-infected H. caffer D 32.
+Whereas other systems could explore the role of nutritional stress in relation to microbiota-mediated viral resistance 45, an interesting follow-up question for our system could be to investigate the role of multiple CoVs co-infected H. caffer D 32, and gather repeated samples from the same bats as they progress through a viral infection.